-The performance-oriented person tends to approach rekindling a relationship as a skillset full of pieces that need to be memorized and acted out.
-You memorize the right things to say, how to handle each situation, exactly when to invite your ex on a date, all the body language cues, all possible contingencies of your exes reaction, and so forth.
+The performance-oriented person tends to approach getting their ex back as a skillset full of pieces that need to be memorized and acted out.
+You memorize the right things to say, how to handle each situation, all the body language cues, all possible contingencies of your ex’s reaction, and so forth.

 These are the people who play hard to get, don’t call their ex back right away on purpose, and act confident and aloof when they’re not really confident or aloof.

-When a performance-oriented person arrives at a problem with getting their ex back (e.i, their ex suddenly stops texting them), they usually get hyper-analytical afterward.
+When a performance-oriented person arrives at a problem with getting their ex back (i.e., their ex calls them out for being desperate), they usually get hyper-analytical afterward.

 Still, there’s one more toxic response a performance-oriented person displays when stumbling on an obstacle in the process of getting their ex back.
-That is the cultivation of unhealthy beliefs, or fallacies.
+That is the cultivation of unhealthy beliefs.

 These beliefs often turn into even more destructive variants that encompass not only an ex but a whole group of people.